Donnchadh, Earl of Carrick: Death and legacy

 Donnchadh was said by the Martyrology of Glasgow to have died on 13 June 1250.
 He was succeeded in the earldom by Niall.
 The traditional view, going back to the 19th century, is that Niall was Donnchadh's son.
 This view has been undermined with more recent research by genealogist Andrew MacEwen, who has argued that Niall was not the son of Donnchadh, but rather his grandson, a view embraced by leading Scottish medievalist Professor G.W.S.
 Barrow.
 According to this argument, Donnchadh's son and intended heir was Cailean mac Donnchaidh (alias Nicholaus), who as his son and heir, issued a charter in Donnchadh's lifetime, but seemingly predeceased him.
 It was further suggested that Cailean's wife, Earl Niall's mother, was a daughter of the Tir Eoghain king Niall Ruadh Ó Neill, tying in with Donnchadh's Irish activities, accounting for the use of the name Niall, and explaining the strong alliance with the Ó Neill held by Niall's grandsons.

 Another of Donnchadh's sons, Eóin (John), owned the land of Straiton.
 He was involved in the Galwegian revolt of Gille Ruadh in 1235, during which he attacked some churches in the diocese of Glasgow.
 He received a pardon by granting patronage of the church of Straiton and the land of Hachinclohyn to William de Bondington, Bishop of Glasgow, which was confirmed by Alexander II in 1244.
 Two other sons, Ailean (Alan) and Alaxandair (Alexander), are attested subscribing to Donnchadh and Cailean's charters to North Berwick.
 A Melrose charter mentions that Ailean was parson of Kirchemanen.
 Cailean, and presumably Donnchadh's other legitimate sons, died before their father.

-Donnchadh's probable grandson, Niall, was earl for only six years and died leaving no son but four daughters, one of whom is known by name.
-The last, presumably the eldest, was his successor Marjorie, who married in turn Adam of Kilconquhar (died 1271), a member of the Mac Duibh family of Fife, and Robert de Brus, 6th Lord of Annandale.
-Marjorie's son Robert the Bruce, through military success and ancestral kinship with the Dunkeld dynasty, became King of Scots.
+Donnchadh's probable grandson, Niall, was earl for only six years and died leaving no son but four daughters, only the eldest, Marjorie, is known by name.
+She was his successor and married in turn Adam of Kilconquhar (died 1271) and Robert de Brus, 6th Lord of Annandale.
+Marjorie's eldest son Robert the Bruce became King of Scotland.
 King Robert's brother, Edward Bruce, became for a short time High King of Ireland.